 - Corned beef - you could use leftover corned beef or deli counter corned beef

-🔪How to make Reuben Soup
+🔪Step-by-Step: How to Make Reuben Soup

 In a large saucepan, over medium heat, cook onion in butter until tender.